navneet-baid-t2g/navneet-baid-t2g/README.md

 # Navneet Baid

-**Web Designer Intern at Tech2Globe Web Solutions**
+**Full Stack Developer at Tech2Globe Web Solutions**

 ---

 ## About Me

 Hi!
-I'm Navneet Baid, a passionate web designer and developer.
-I am currently working as a web designer intern at Tech2Globe Web Solutions.
-I have completed my Bachelor's in Computer Applications from JIMS College, affiliated with GGSIPU.
-I have a strong background in back-end programming and am currently enhancing my skills in front-end designing.
+I'm Navneet Baid, a dedicated full stack developer with a passion for creating dynamic and responsive web applications.
+I am currently working at Tech2Globe Web Solutions, where I utilize my skills in both front-end and back-end development to deliver high-quality solutions.
+I have a strong educational background with a Bachelor's in Computer Applications from JIMS College, affiliated with GGSIPU.

 ---